Archive for category Covid-19

 It is March 2020 and a pandemic is declared.
 We are all part of a global lockdown.
 That is huge; we have never before had a global and domestic travel lockdown.
 Confined to our own home-bubble except for highly regulated essential movement.
 The virus has been analysed and found to have come from bats.
 Initial blame for the virus is that bats may have infected some other mammal that somehow found its way into a seafood marketplace in Wuhan, Central China.
 Further analysis of the situation is emerging to suggest that the virus released in the Wuhan seafood market may well have been a human to human transmission and so focus is now on the nearby biosecurity laboratory that studies bat sourced viruses.
 It may very well have been human curiosity opening Pandora’s box of infectious diseases that has caused this pandemic.

 The second connection to Wuhan is that in 1911 the republican revolution of China was launched there.
 This liberal revolution led to the overthrow of the Qing dynasty, the last Imperial dynasty of China that had begun in 1644.
-That capitalist-based system was subsequently seen by Mao Zedong and his followers as a political virus and ridding the country of it resulted in a death toll in the tens of millions before it was isolated to the island of Taiwan.
+That capitalist-based system was subsequently seen by Mao Zedong and his followers as a political virus and ridding the country of it resulted in a death toll in the tens of millions, many from starvation, before it was quarantined to the island of Taiwan.
 In the history of virus release, it seems Wuhan has history.

 But how on earth did this current pandemic cause such a global lockdown after all the extraordinary development in medical science, healthcare and global communications that we have made since the outbreak of the Spanish flu in 1918.

-The dawn of the age of Aquarius broke in the 1960’s in San Francisco, rose in New York’s production of Hair the Musical in 1967, was worshipped in Bethel N.Y.’s Woodstock and welcomed to the world by the Beatles in 1969 proclaiming ‘here comes the sun“.
-This counterculture was singing out for a global melting pot of coffee-coloured people.
+The dawn of the age of Aquarius broke in the 1960’s in San Francisco, rose in New York’s production of Hair the Musical in 1967, was worshipped in Bethel N.Y.’s Woodstock in 1969 and welcomed to the world by “Blue Mink” proclaiming that ‘what we need is a great big melting pot.’.
+This counterculture was singing out for a world of coffee-coloured people.
 We wanted to travel; to experience other cultures; create fair trade to share the wealth of the first world with the third world.
 We were rebelling against greed and selfishness; against hate and prejudice.
-It all seemed so noble but it ended up with a McDonalds photo-bombing the Giza Pyramid.
+It all seemed so idealistic, we were so ‘woke’, but it ended up with a McDonalds photo-bombing the Giza Pyramid.
 Where did it all go so wrong?

 The era started promisingly bringing with it both jet travel and the internet to help make the global village vision a reality.
 But the word of warning to humankind is the power of the mathematical phenomenon called exponential growth.
 Start with you as one person infecting just two people who each infect two people, who each infect two more people and you now have eight people infected; three further steps takes it to 64.
-Three further steps takes it to over 500; a further three steps and you are over 4,000.
+Three further steps takes it to over 500; and just three more steps and you are over 4,000.
 And that is with each person only infecting two others.
-We see this phenomenon in the human population slowly growing from 1 billion 2000 years ago to 2 billion 200 years ago then escalating exponentially to 4 billion only 50 years ago to 8 billion any day now.
-The progression takes us to 16 billion in a matter of a couple of decades, if not controlled.
-The damage that such exponential growth does to our planetary body is the same as a virus does to our own body or an infected body does to an entire population.

 Our civilisation moved from being a boutique world 50 years ago to being a hyper-store world today.
 Air travel has accelerated exponentially by 80% from 2004 to 2012.
 With the power of technology, flight data companies like FlightAware can tell us that on any average day last year there were around 10,000 aircraft in the sky at any one time.
-Jets consume 150,000 litres of jetful on a 10 hour flight.
-We have a floating plastic ‘island’ in the North Pacific that is over 1.6 million kilometres in area.
+Jets consume 150,000 litres of jet fuel on a 10 hour flight.
 We became a world focused on globalisation and perpetual population expansion, economic expansion and mass consumerism.

 It was jet travel that spread the Covid-19 virus from Wuhan to almost every geographic cell on the planet; follow the pattern of this visualisation of a 24 hour pattern of global flight, with each yellow dots representing a flight, and you will essentially be watching the transmission of this virus.
 But it was the internet that spread the panic.